MichaelDBA/pg_dumpschemas/README.md

 `FILEIT | RUNIT`
 <br/>
 <br/>
 In FILEIT mode, pg dump commands are exported to STDOUT.
 In RUNIT mode, they are immediately executed asynchronously in background.
+FILEIT mode is useful when you want to parse out the schema dumps and do them in smaller size batches, or globally change pg_dump parameters to do other things like instead of DDL just get data, or both.
 <br/>
 ## Requirements
 1. linux, pg_dump, psql